libcudf C++ Developer Guide

 The naming of external API headers should be consistent with the name of the folder that contains the source files that implement the API.
 For example, the implementation of the APIs found in cudf/cpp/include/cudf/copying.hpp are located in cudf/src/copying.
 Likewise, the unit tests for the APIs reside in cudf/tests/copying/.

-Internal API headers containing detail namespace definitions that are used across translation units inside libcudf should be placed in include/cudf/detail.
+Internal API headers containing detail namespace definitions that are either used across translation units inside libcudf should be placed in include/cudf/detail.
+Just like the public C++ API headers, any internal C++ API header requires CUDF_EXPORT markup on the cudf namespace so that the functions can be tested.

 File extensions